JKGDevs/jkgalaxies.net/README.md

 * discord.html redirects users that visit to the Discord link (https://discord.gg/YuG8Zks)
 * servers.html redirects users that visit to the Serverlist hosted by Flate at https://dark-clan.servegame.com/serverlist_new/serverlist.html#autoRefresh=1&theme=dark&game=jkg&sortBy=humans
 * update.index.html will serve as a splash page, if someone tries to go to update.jkgalaxies.net - right now it doesn't really serve a real purpose until someone fixes the launcher.
 For now it simply displays the latest version string of the game.
-* styles.css (overrides styles for the site, most pages use this, additional css styling pages can also be added to root, however, the primary css file is styles.css and you should try to just update that if possible before adding new style sheets.
+* styles.css overrides styles for the site, most pages use this, additional css styling pages can also be added to root, however, the primary css file is styles.css and you should try to just update that if possible before adding new style sheets.
+(Please note their is a format friendly version called styles.max.css which is the same thing but with spacing/comments etc).
+* Error Pages such as: 404.html, 403.html, etc.

 #### text ####